Fiber Drawing Furnace

 Entry and Exit Ports

-Top port is closed with a single sliding water-cooled door when there is no preform in the furnace.
+You can close the top port with a single sliding water-cooled door when there is no preform in the furnace.
 In open position, the door provides an opening of 2.5” (63mm).
-The bottom port is closed with dual sliding water-cooled doors with a minimum opening of 0.25” (6mm).
+And you can close the bottom port with dual sliding water-cooled doors with a minimum opening of 0.25” (6mm).
 Replaceable iris diaphragm assemblies are available as options for both the top and bottom ports.
 The irises have an adjustable range of 0.2” (5 mm) to 2.5” (63 mm).

 fiber drawing furnace entry port